 Same Idea here, we used these tacks that fit perfectly to secure the board in place.
 Then on the opposite side, I went back to the same glass place and had a mirror cut to size for the other side.
 This was sort of like a picture frame.
 We placed the mirror so it would face out then placed the board with the chalk side facing inside and secured it all together.

-On our day to day daily routine, this armoire holds backpacks, musical instruments, lunch boxes, and the coat my kids want to wear the next day.
-The inside door is painted in chalk paint so I can write reminders.
+Yes, we really do use this piece!
+In our day-to-day daily routine, this armoire holds backpacks, musical instruments, lunch boxes, and the coats my kids want to wear the next day.
+Painting the inside of the door with chalk paint makes it perfect for reminders.
 The outside of the door is a mirror for that one last check before you leave the house.
 It also gives guests a place to throw stuff as well.